urbit/urbit/WALLET.scratch.md

 ## Algos

 ### Scan addresses
+#### in wallet-store
 * maps:
   - scans ([xpub chyg] -> waltscan)

 * start scan
+  - params: xpub
   - get `nixt` from wallet
-  - choose the next N indices
+  - choose the next N indices WITHOUT generating
-  - store their indexes in scan
+  - store their indexes in batch
+  - new entry in scans for this xpub+both chyg
-  - send address+ idx [xpub chyg] to provider
+  - send address+ idx [xpub chyg] to wallet-hook for processing

+* on `:watch-address` action
+  - watch-address in the wallet IF used
+  - delete `idx` from todo.batch
+  - if the `todo`s in this xpub+chyg batch are empty, check whether wallet is scanned

 #### in wallet-hook
 * types